achingbrain/sla-fw/doc/index.rst

-.. a64-fw documentation master file, created by sphinx-quickstart on Fri Sep 27 12:00:30 2019.
+.. sla-fw documentation master file, created by sphinx-quickstart on Fri Sep 27 12:00:30 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to a64-fw's documentation!
+Welcome to sla-fw's documentation!
 ==================================

 .. toctree::